 Breast reduction with lift.
 The patient wanted a reduction but desired to stay as uplifted as possible.

-Patient desired pain relief by reducing breast volume while maintaining a positive result with shape and size.
+Patient had concerns regarding large and droopy breasts.
+Patient desired pain relief in their shoulders, back and neck, by reducing breast volume while maintaining a positive result with shape and size.

 About Breast Reduction Surgery